 And thin and rectanglar cakes of the mince are deep-fried.

-These are made in factory, we can get them at the shop in Ehime Prefecture.
+These are made in factory, and we can get them at the shop in Ehime Prefecture.

-Ehime Prefecture is second only to Wakayama in mikan
+Ehime Prefecture boasts a production volume second only to Wakayama Prefecture.

-In Ehime Prefecture, POM Juices are distributed to all pupils in the public elementary and junior high schools at lunchtime once a week in summer.
+In Ehime Prefecture, POM Juice is distributed to all pupils in the public elementary and junior high schools at lunchtime once a week in summer.

 Some say, "POM Juice is the blood of the people of Ehime".

 Imabari is a city located about 35 km northeast of Matsuyama, and has been the largest production center of towel in Japan.